kconstable/distributions-for-investments/README.md

 + Asymmetrical family of distributions
 + ratio of chi-squared distributions df(numerator)/df(denominator)
 + only positive values
-+ as df increase, the f-distribution approaches the normal distribution
++ as df increases, the f-distribution approaches the normal distribution
 + The scipy library in python can be used to generate a t-distribution for a given assets mean, and degrees of freedom for the denominator, and numerator

 **Applications in Investments**
-+ F- statistic
++ F-statistic
-    + test of equality of variences of two normally distributed populations
+    + test of equality of variances of two normally distributed populations

 ![image](https://user-images.githubusercontent.com/1649676/222989023-42781cb8-4cf1-49d3-92dd-9394a2536965.png)